pmashford/12dPub/src/README.md

 # 12d Source

-This is a publicly visible macro source files, grouped into folders by a theme
+ - These are some dirctories holding some macro source
+ - Folders group macros by a theme